a1303040/Interpixelig/README.txt

     R E A D M E

-    This file is part of the ITM course 2014
+    This file is part of the WM.II.ITM course 2014
     (c) University of Vienna 2014
 *******************************************************************************/